apache/rya/extras/rya.manual/src/site/markdown/index.md

 [comment]: # under the License.

 -->

-# Rya
+# Apache Rya

-This project contains documentation about the Rya, a scalable RDF triple store on top of Accumulo.
+This project contains documentation about Apache Rya, a scalable RDF triple store on top of Accumulo.

 - [Overview](overview.md)
 - [Quick Start](quickstart.md)